pilif42/gkepoc/README.md

 - to test the image: curl -k -v -H "Accept:application/hal+json" -H "Accept-Language:en-US" -H "Cache-Control:no-store" -X GET 'http://localhost:8080/greeting'
     - 200 {"msg":"Hello local","time":"2021-02-06T08:52:06.007149Z"}

-# Docker tidy up
+# To inspect my Docker image with snyk
-- to remove all dangling images: sudo docker image prune
-- to remove a specific image:
-    - identify the IMAGE_ID you want to remove: sudo docker image ls
+- snyk auth
+    - it opens a browser window.
+I chose to authenticate with DockerID.
+    - once it shows Authenticated, go back to the terminal.
-    - sudo docker image rm f3bd1995bceb -f
+- sudo snyk container test gkepoc:0.0.1-SNAPSHOT
+    - only low & medium severity vulnerabilities found.

 # TODOs
-According to https://cloud.google.com/kubernetes-engine, new customers get $300 in free credits to spend on Google Cloud during the first 90 days.
+- According to https://cloud.google.com/kubernetes-engine, new customers get $300 in free credits to spend on Google Cloud during the first 90 days.
 All customers get one zonal cluster per month for free, not charged against your credits.
+- Start at https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app but using my app.

 # TODOs that we did not complete in the AKS poc
 - Update an application: deploy in the cluster 0.0.1-SNAPSHOT.
 Then, small visible modif and deploy 0.0.2-SNAPSHOT.
-- Test my Docker image fully with snyk (Transfer notes from file into here).
-Attempt to clear some vulnerabilities.
 - So far, we have deployed to K8S using port 8080 and without specifying a Spring profile:
     - try to apply the local profile
     - try to use a different port